 Place completed LAP card in designated place in Sergeant's office.

-Incident report should include in narrative that a LAP assessment was conducted, and the results including specific questions that were anwered "Yes".
+The Incident report and charging document should also document that the LAP assessment was conducted and the specific questions that were answered "yes".
 The report should also document that the officer contacted a DV advocate when necessary.